eckara/CSSS/readme.md

 ## Objects
 The CSSS package is built upon the CSSS object class, which allows users to fully specify and fit a problem.

-A CSSS objest is initailized with only a source signal for disaggregation, in this case the numpy array, Y.
+A CSSS object is initialized with only a source signal for disaggregation, in this case the numpy array, Y.
 ```python
 import CSSSpy
 CSSSobject = CSSSpy.CSSS(Y)